 These courses are designed to support with the acquisition of academic language.
 Students will concentrate on learning strategies and skills to further develop academic literacy.
 The focus of these courses is on building vocabulary, improving grammar, developing paragraph structure, and improving speaking and listening skills in order to collaborate with others.

 TRANSITIONAL ENGLISH 10 (ELL Level 1,2 and 3)

 (XSPBK0BESL ~ 0 CREDITS)

-Enrollment in this class follows the assessment of the student’s abilities in English.
-This course is designed for students who are developing language acquisition and who are not yet ready to meet the learning outcomes of regular English 10.
+Enrollment in this class is based on the assessment of the student’s abilities in English.
+This course is designed for students who are developing language acquisition and who are not yet ready to meet the learning outcomes of English 10.
 Materials and coursework are adapted to meet the needs of the ELL student.
 Literature will include short stories, novels, poetry, plays, and non-fiction.

 LANGUAGE AND CULTURAL LITERACY 10 (ELL Level 1,2 and 3)

 This course is designed to help students build academic and cultural literacy in order to succeed across the curriculum.
 Students will build their writing skills by focusing on specialized language, sentence structure and paragraph structure.
 Students will develop their reading skills, cultural literacy and academic language as they explore Canadian themes in a variety of genres

 LANGUAGE AND CULTURAL LITERACY 11 (ELL Level 1,2 and 3)

 (YLE-1AACL ~ 4 CREDITS)